-Shared hosting resource monitoring can help you in many ways to determine the issue and find out if a certain situation is caused by a network issue, website performance issue or just a lack of resources.
-Hostens provide cPanel-based shared hosting packages, that has a few tools to monitor the resources implemented.
+Shared hosting resource monitoring can help you in many ways to determine the issue and find out if a certain situation is caused by a network issue, website performance issue, or just a lack of resources.
+Hostens provide cPanel-based shared hosting packages, that have a few tools to monitor the resources implemented.

 A regular cPanel account has a “Resource usage” option, which can provide some insights on how is your account’s resources being used.
-This menu can be found on the cPanel > Metrics section.
+This menu can be found in the cPanel > Metrics section.

 This feature instantly shows if your whole account had any resource issues past 24 hours.
 Below are two examples:

 So this response is very simple, during the past 24 hours there were no issues with resource usage or exceeding them, which may instantly point you to look for the issue elsewhere and don’t waste time on the server-side in most cases.

 This bad version example shows information about your resources exceeding the package limits during the past 24 hours.
 This specific example shows your account has exceeded two limits: Entry Processes and Number of Processes.

 - Entry Processes is every single process that is related to your website.
 When a user enters the website or does anything on it, it is an entry process.

 - Number of Processes is all of your processes on the account.
 It includes the Entry Processes in this as well, but it also includes all the other processes on your account, like cronjobs, SSH, cPanel menu tasks and etc.

 Both of the examples above have the button “Details” You can use it to check the current usage.
 It looks like this:

 This is a quite simple and self-explanatory example.
 The view shows your current usage and account limits.
 Also, faults if there are any.